Research Hub for Language in Forensic Evidence

 The main aim of the Hub is to assist the courts in ensuring that language and speech used in forensic evidence is managed in the best interests of justice and fairness.

-How is language and speech used in forensic evidence?
+How are language and speech used in forensic evidence?

 Language and speech can be used as forensic evidence in a range of ways.